 The Enlightenment Attitude

-Trade in the Eastern Mediterranean Basin was making it increasingly clear that there were different ways of life and different beliefs about the world.
-In the light of these alternatives, the received wisdom and traditional practices no longer seemed so obviously correct.
-At the same time, there was confidence that knowledge of the truth about things was possible if instead of the authority of traditional thought and received wisdom, people were to think clearly for themselves.
-In this way, in the ancient Greek city of Miletus, the circumstances were right for the introduction of a new, more objective way of thinking about the world and the place of human beings in it.
+Trade in the Eastern Mediterranean Basin had been making it increasingly clear that there were different ways of life and beliefs about the world and the place of human beings in it.
+In the light of these alternatives, the traditional answers no longer seemed so obviously correct.
+This produced a certain amount of anxiety because it threatened to make the world unintelligible, but at the same time a confidence was emerging that it was possible to know the truth about things in terms of a new kind of answer that for its defense did not rely on the weight of authority.
+In this way, in the city of Miletus, the circumstances were right for the introduction of a more objective way of thinking about the world and the place of human beings in it.

 Hesiod and the Theologists

-Hesiod (middle of 8th century BCE to middle of the 7th century BCE, younger contemporary of Homer)
+• Hesiod (active in the middle of 8th century BCE to middle of the 7th century BCE, younger contemporary of Homer).

 (3) It is raining.